 He is considered a national expert on the subjects of crisis management, disaster recovery and survival.
 He is a frequent contributor of articles about the many threats facing our society, appearing frequently on radio shows to discuss issues such as pandemics, ISIS, and the cyber threat.

 Now living in a small community in Montana, he is a member of the faculty at Montana State University where he teaches leadership.
-His two books, Leaving The Trees and Good Crazy (Leaving The Trees Journey) (Volume 2), can be found on Amazon.
+His two books, Leaving The Trees and Good Crazy (Leaving The Trees Journey) (Volume 2)

 The Final Word